Advocating For The Rights Of Southern California Employees Since 2007

 Class actions begin as lawsuits brought by one or a small group of employees who have been legally wronged in the same or a very similar way.
 Class actions can be beneficial because they make it possible to efficiently fix injustices to large classes of workers, especially where the cost of bringing an individual smaller lawsuit for just one person would outweigh the benefit.

-Typical Examples of Class Actions:
+Typical Examples Of Class Actions:

 • Employees who were erroneously misclassified because they receive a salary, but are in-fact entitled to overtime, meal breaks, and rest breaks.